SemaNurMamak/Cypress-YS-Case/README.md

 * Chrome version 98 (Make sure Chrome is installed in your machine and [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) is in PATH.)

 ## Project Architecture
-* specs folder: I created two spec files, Login and FavoriteRestaurant, inside the integration folder
+* specs folder: I created two spec files, Login and FavoriteRestaurant, inside the integration folder.
 * data.json file: I created data.json file inside the fixtures folder.
 !!!
 PLEASE ENTER YOUR PASSWORD AND MAIL ADDRESS INSIDE data.json files.
 * screenshots folder: I saved the screenshots in the Screenshots folder.